 Buyers should include the date by which the units must be delivered.

 How risky is the General Office Supplies supply chain?

 Overall, there is a medium level of supply chain risk for general office supplies.
 Paper product manufacturers and plastic product and material manufacturers generate much of the risk in the supply chain.
-Paper product manufacturers are moderately risky because they have been suffering losses due to the increased adoption of...
+Paper product manufacturers are moderately risky because they have been suffering demand losses due to the increased adoption...
 Subscribe to learn more.